 Flaming Text

 For practice, try doing your first Flaming Text FX with a window that's 400 X 134 pixels.
 It's just easier to manipulate that way while you get the hang of it.
 Make SURE you start off with a black background and white text!
 It's very important for giving it fire-coloring later on.
 Also make sure to put your text on the bottom of the image.
+What does "Rekka" mean?
+If my Japanese isn't too rusty, it should mean "Fire" or "Wildfire."
+(I.E. I found out from Yoroiden Samurai Trooper sites...
+"Ryo no Rekka" ;))

 The bolder the text the better!
 I prefer Arial Bold 60 pt. for doing most Text FX that require a thick font.